When it comes to working dog breeds, Norway seems to have it all.

-While the exact origins of the breed are unknown, many believe that they are a mixture of English and Swedish Hounds, combined with other Swedish dog breeds and hounds throughout Europe.
+While the breed’s exact origins are unknown, many believe they are a mixture of English and Swedish Hounds combined with other Swedish dog breeds and hounds throughout Europe.

 Others believe that they may also have some Beagle in their genetics.

-The breed was not officially recognized by any organizations until 2006 when the UKC welcomed them into the scent hound grouping.
+Any organizations did not officially recognize the breed until 2006 when the UKC welcomed them into the scent hound grouping.

-The Halden Hound is often described as a loyal and gentle breed of dog that does well in a family home or environment.
+The Halden Hound is often described as a loyal and gentle dog that does well in a family home or environment.

-This breed tends to bond very closely with members of the family and may experience separation anxiety in their absence.
+This breed tends to bond very closely with family members and may experience separation anxiety in their absence.

-With that being said, although the Hound loves to be around its family, it also can be quite independent.
+That said, although the Hound loves to be around its family, it can also be quite independent.

 Their independent streak can be attributed to their long history of hunting solo.

-The breed is considered to be cautious and alert and will alert their family members when strangers are near.
+The breed is cautious and alert and will alert its family members when strangers are near.